zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

     vi ~/domain.yaml
     </copy>
     ```
 3. Find the **volumes:** section.
-At this point, the section is commented.
+At this point, the section is commented out.

    ![Oracle Cloud console, Cloud Shell](images/3-3-4-cloudshell.png " ")